 Despite the image, I’m not talking about strength training in the gym.
 Whilst exercise is really important for health and well-being, a strong mind is even more important than a muscular body.
-2021 continues to present an array of challenges, from a national lockdown and the associated need to work from home, at the same as working parents juggle home schooling.
-Despite vaccines providing some hope, for many it is unlikely to be a game changer for some time.
+2021 continues to present an array of challenges, from the need to continue to work from home to the uncertainty around new Covid-19 variants and a likely third wave after restrictions are eased.

 Sadly, the impact of the pandemic and news stories continue to have a negative impact on many individuals' mental health, so it’s no surprise that increasingly one of the key Leadership and Management Competencies I continue to work on with clients during Executive Coaching, Career and Outplacement Coaching and Resilience Coaching is developing Resilience.

 Resilience is the ability to ‘maintain effective work in the face of set-backs or pressure, to remain calm, stable and in control of emotions and behaviour under pressure, to bounce back quickly from set-backs, to tolerate conditions of uncertainty and ambiguity, and to remain optimistic.’

 Some people are naturally more resilient than others and appear to have the mental toughness to cope with pressure, adversity and major set-backs and to recover more quickly.
 The stages we tend to experience after a major set-back as we travel along the Change Curve, are denial, anger, disorientation, acceptance and renewal.
 In order to recover from these stages more quickly and cope better with key life events and Change, it is important to acknowledge the reality of what’s happening, to identify and challenge the negative thoughts, channel the anger, create and implement a personal vision with goals and seek out your support network.